awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionstatuscode.md

 ## Properties<a name="aws-properties-wafv2-webacl-responseinspectionstatuscode-properties"></a>

 `FailureCodes`  <a name="cfn-wafv2-webacl-responseinspectionstatuscode-failurecodes"></a>
-Status codes in the response that indicate a failed login or account creation attempt\.
-To be counted as a failure, the response status code must match one of these\.
+Status codes in the response that indicate a failed login attempt\.
+To be counted as a failed login, the response status code must match one of these\.
 Each code must be unique among the success and failure status codes\.
 JSON example: `"FailureCodes": [ 400, 404 ]`
 *Required*: Yes
 *Type*: List of Integer